thomashartm/generic-gcp-api-stack/scripts/README.md

 ### State bucket already exists

 **Solution**:
-GCS bucket names are globally unique.
-If `generic-demo-terraform-state` is taken:
-1. Change `PROJECT_PREFIX` in the script to make it unique (e.g., `my-company-demo`)
-2. Or manually create a bucket with a different name
+This is normal if you've run the setup script before.
+The script will detect the existing bucket and skip creation.
+If you need to create a bucket with a different name, you can:
+1. Manually create it: `gsutil mb -p <project-id> -l europe-west6 gs://<bucket-name>`
-3. Update Terragrunt configurations to use the new bucket name
+2. Update Terragrunt configurations to use the new bucket name

-The bucket will be: `gs://${PROJECT_PREFIX}-terraform-state`

 ---